 Telemedicine solutions have numerous benefits for both healthcare providers and patients.
 However, they also pose a significant risk to information security due to the fact that they access tons of sensitive patient data.
 As such, it can be difficult to ensure that these apps comply with all legal data protection requirements.

-What is Telemedicine and How Does It Work?
+What is Telemedicine Platform and How Does It Work?

 In its raw definition, telemedicine refers to the provision of healthcare services remotely.
 This means that doctor and patient consultations take place away from the healthcare facility, usually on a telecommunication app.